AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

 To start the gene drive process, a number of modified mosquitoes are released into the wild populations.
 We would usually select a specific number of patches for it to be released into.
 The drive mosquitoes then mate with wild mosquitoes and carry out the same life processes as them.
 They will disperse too, which causes the natural spread of the drive throughout the simulation area.

-We need to expand on the Patch concept to track the gene drive and so, the four types of individuals in a Patch are subdivided into several genotypes - let’s consider six genotypes as this is the current default.
+We need to expand on the Patch concept to track the gene drive and so, the four types of individuals in a Patch are subdivided into several genotypes - let's consider six genotypes as this is the current default.
 These are composed of three different alleles: wild-type (W), drive-type (D) and non-functional resistance-type (R).
 We thus have the following genotypes available: WW, WD, DD, DR, WR and RR, which we already plotted as part of our first run!

 .. note::
     We count six genotypes and not nine because WD and DW genotypes are counted together, and likewise for the other heterozygous genotypes.